 The first course in this elective sequence is titled Real-Time and Embedded Systems.
 It presents a general road map of real-time and embedded systems.
 It introduces a representative family of microcontrollers that exemplify unique positive features as well as limitations of microcontrollers in embedded and real-time systems.
 These microcontrollers are used as external, independent performance monitors of more complex real-time systems targeted on more robust platforms.
 The majority of this course presents material on a commercial realtime operating system and using it for programming projects on development systems and embedded target systems.
-Some fundamental material on real-time operating systems is also presented.
-This course was first offered at RIT in the spring of 2003.
+Some fundamental material on real-time operating systems is also be presented.
+Example topics include scheduling algorithms, priority inversion, and configuration of a real-time operating system for a target platform and host development system.
+This first course was first offered at RIT in the spring of 2003.
 It has since been offered three more times.
-The textbook for the course is Real-Time Systems and Software by Shaw[9].
+The textbook for the course is Real-Time Systems and Software by Shaw[2].
+Using Bloom's Taxonomy as a guide, the learning outcomes for this course are given in Table I.